jasonheo85/gstv-tech-excercise/artist-album-service/README.md

 __Create a simple RESTful webservice application__

-TopAlbumController class is flagged as a @RestController, meaning it¡¯s ready for use by Spring MVC to handle web requests. @RequestMapping maps "/topAlbums/{artist}" to the topAlbums method. @ParamVariable maps the parameter variable "artistName" for "{artist}" in the URL path.
+TopAlbumController class is flagged as a @RestController, meaning it¯s ready for use by Spring MVC to handle web requests. @RequestMapping maps "/topAlbums/{artist}" to the topAlbums method. @ParamVariable maps the parameter variable "artistName" for "{artist}" in the URL path.
 When invoked from a browser or using curl on the command line, the method returns JSON for com.gstv.domain.TopAlbum object.
 That¡¯s because @RestController combines @Controller and @ResponseBody, two annotations that results in web requests returning data rather than a view.

 TopAlbumController autowires TopAlbumServiceImp which implements TopAlbumService interface.
 TopAlbumServiceImpl is annotated as @Service.
 So, it can be autowired.